Rohit-singla-2310/Python-Dashboard/README.md

 1. In PyCharm open the terminal
 2. Set the path of the Dashboard.py in terminal
 3. Right streamlit run Dashboard.py

+Click the URL poped into the terminal you will see the output on your browser